Dokyala Shot

-Dokyala Shot is a 2019 Marathi film directed by Shivkumar Parthasarathy and produced by Uttung Hitendra Thakur.
+Dokyala Shot is a 2019 Marathi-language thriller film directed by Shivkumar Parthasarathy and produced by Uttung Hitendra Thakur.
 A Marathi boy suffers a head injury which results in him losing his memory.
 After the accident, his friends find out that he has no clue about his impending marriage.
-This movie is a remake of the Tamil film Naduvula Konjam Pakkatha Kaanom (2012) and is based on the incidents that occurred in the life of the movies cameraman Prem.The directorial debut film is based on a true story.
+This movie is a remake of the Tamil film Naduvula Konjam Pakkatha Kaanom (2012), and is based on the incidents that occurred in the life of the film's cameraman premiere.
+The directorial debut film is based on a true story.
 The film was released on 1 March 2019 to critical acclaim.